AbdullahZubair-1/Lead-Generation-Automation-Advance-Version/README.md

 - All tools/libraries are free and open-source
 - Deep crawling and JavaScript rendering are slow but maximize data
 - All configuration is centralized in `config.py` and can be changed from the UI
+- The EXE is for convenience; Python and requirements are still needed on first use

 ---